Kaminski, Peter J.

 - State of California DPH Certified Lead-based Paint Project Monitor, #449

-Mr. Kaminski has over twenty-five years of professional environmental consulting and industrial hygiene experience, the last twenty years with Forensic Analytical Consulting Services (FACS).
+Mr. Kaminski has thirty years of professional environmental consulting and industrial hygiene experience, the last twenty-three years with Forensic Analytical Consulting Services (FACS).
 He currently holds the title of Microbial Programs Manager/Principal Scientist.
 As Microbial Programs Manager, Mr. Kaminski has corporate responsibilities working with other offices to provide technical leadership and consistency across the company on issues concerning microbiologicals and moisture.
-These responsibilities include supervising and training Project Managers and Field Technicians regarding all aspects of investigation, sampling, interpretation and reporting.
+These responsibilities include supervising and training Project Managers and Field Technicians regarding all aspects of investigation, sampling, interpretation, and reporting.
 Working with technical leaders in other offices, Mr. Kaminski has prepared corporate guidelines, standard operating procedures and reporting templates in his area of focus.
 Locally, Mr. Kaminski reviews related project assignments, project progress and overall customer satisfaction.

 As Principal Scientist, Mr. Kaminski is responsible for providing advanced level consulting on projects involving a variety of microbiological, moisture and industrial hygiene issues.
 Projects range from tenant landlord disputes, to construction defect litigation and indoor air quality complaints.
 In his role as Principal Scientist, Mr. Kaminski routinely confers with clients, performs site inspections, collects all types of samples, prepares reports and scopes of work, provides remediation oversight and conducts post remediation verification assessments.
 He is responsible for providing expert opinion and testimony on topics including sample collection, sampling interpretation, site investigation, occupant exposure and remediation.

-Over the last twenty years, Mr. Kaminski has been engaged as an expert on hundreds of cases as well as hundreds of other non-litigated projects.
+Over the last twenty-three years, Mr. Kaminski has been engaged as an expert on hundreds of cases as well as hundreds of other non-litigated projects.
 He has inspected thousands of buildings and collected tens of thousands of samples.
 Projects can be as small as a single studio apartment or as large as residential or hospitality properties containing many hundreds of units and multiple structures.
 His work is not limited to residential structures.
 Mr. Kaminski regularly investigates all types of indoor environments including but not limited to hospitals and other clinical settings, pharmaceutical, industrial, manufacturing, commercial, museums and schools.
 Mr. Kaminski is often engaged by attorneys, owners, general contractors and developers, during demolition and/or prior to and during construction to ensure that mold, moisture, and hazardous materials are properly managed through building completion.
-Hazardous materials have included, asbestos, volatile organic compounds, heavy metals, lead paint, particulates and toxic gases.
+Hazardous materials have included, asbestos, volatile organic compounds, heavy metals, lead paint, particulates, and toxic gases.

 Before the University of California Berkeley Extension’s Centers for Occupational and Environmental Health (COEH) terminated the program in December 2016, Mr. Kaminski was a guest instructor/lecturer for Lead-Based Paint Inspector/Assessor course and Mold: Inspection, Assessment and Control course.
 He routinely presents and provides professional training for hazard communications regarding mold, moisture, lead and asbestos to clients, property management companies, insurance companies and general contractors.